metsma/libcdoc/doc/usage.md

 ## Common

-The **libcdoc** library is built around three main components that work together to handle encryption, decryption, and key management:
+The **libcdoc** library is built around three main components that work together to handle encryption, decryption, and key management.
+It is compatible with Windows, macOS, and Linux for desktop environments, as well as iOS and Android for mobile platforms:

 1. **CryptoBackend**
    Handles cryptographic operations such as key management, encryption, and decryption.
 This is the core component responsible for all cryptographic logic.